natashagogo/100-Days-Of-Swift-UI/README.md

 Built a multiple-choice game that quizzes users on their knowledge of country flags.

 ### Can-Dos
-- Create a row of buttons
+- Use `ForEach` to create multiple buttons
 - Show the value of a variable in an alert
 - Style a button (shape, border, shadow)